 The museum’s submersible collection documents Navy and commercial submersible history, technology, and development.
 Items such as submersibles, models, technical manuals and reports, dive logs, blueprints, photographs, slides, film and audio footage, underwater cameras, compressed Styrofoam cups, cachets, patches, and plaques comprise the submersible collection.

-Collection highlights: Submersibles Trieste II (DSV-1), Deep Quest, and Makakai; human-powered submarine (submersible) Sub-Human II; a Mk 7 SEAL swimmer delivery vehicle (SDV); the DSRV model from The Hunt for Red October; significant archival collections for Trieste II (DSV-1) and Deep Quest; and technical manuals.
+Collection highlights: The control room equipment from nuclear-powered research submersible NR-1; submersibles Trieste II (DSV 1) and Makakai; deep submergence rescue vehicle Mystic (DSRV 1); human-powered submarine (submersible) Sub-Human II; a MK 7 SEAL swimmer delivery vehicle (SDV); significant archival collections for Trieste II (DSV 1) and DSRV Mystic; and technical manuals.

 Naval Undersea Warfare Center Keyport (formerly the Naval Torpedo Station Keyport) and Naval Base Kitsap–Bangor